 Ambulance Victoria’s Community Hero Awards recognise and thank everyday Victorians who bravely assist someone at the scene of a medical emergency.

-2018 marks the 19th year of the awards.
-On Tuesday 4 December, we celebrated the incredible stories of five patients, whose outcomes would certainly have been much worse had it not been for the actions of quick thinking bystanders.
+This year, we will celebrate the 20th anniversary of the awards.
+On Wednesday 4 December, we celebrated the incredible stories of five patients, whose outcomes would certainly have been much worse had it not been for the actions of quick thinking bystanders.

-On 4 December 2018, 17 outstanding acts of bystander bravery over the past year were celebrated at our special Community Hero Awards event at Metropolis, Southgate in Melbourne.
+On 4 December 2019, outstanding acts of bystander bravery over the past year will be celebrated at our special Community Hero Awards event at Metropolis, Southgate, Melbourne.

 Watch more stories on our YouTube channel here.